Complete Guide to Setting Up an Employee Assistance Program in Australia

 Measuring the Success of Your EAP

-If you review your Employee Assistance Program (EAP), it will continue to be beneficial and effective throughout the course of time.
-Among the metrics that are frequently utilised are usage rates that are monitored without identifying individuals, employee satisfaction surveys, shifts in absenteeism and attrition, and supervisory comments on the employee's disposition and performance while on the job.
-With the use of these data, businesses are able to determine the degree to which the program was successful and make adjustments as required.
+Should you decide to conduct an evaluation of your Employee Assistance Program (EAP), you will be able to guarantee that it will continue to be beneficial and effective over the course of time.
+Some of the indicators that are utilized on a regular basis include usage rates that are monitored without identifying individuals, employee satisfaction surveys, fluctuations in absenteeism and attrition, and supervisory comments on the employee's mood and performance while they are on the job.
+In addition to these metrics, a variety of others are applied.
+When businesses make use of this data, they are able to determine the degree to which the program was successful and to make adjustments wherever they are required to do so.

 “When people go to work, they shouldn’t have to leave their hearts at home.” - Betty Bender